simoninireland/epydemic/doc/index.rst

 * Support for a generic :term:`compartmented model of disease`, allowing more complex diseases to be described

-* A single model description drives all dynamics -- no re-writing

 * Susceptible-Infected-Removed (:term:`SIR`) and Susceptible-Infected-Susceptible (:term:`SIS`) models
   built-in, with either stochastic or fixed recovery times

 * Addition-deletion process to model natural birth and death

-* Integrated with ``epyc``'s labs and experiments, including execution in parallel on compute clusters
+* Integrated with ``epyc``'s labs and experiments, including execution in parallel on compute clusters for doing simulations at scale

 .. toctree::